Bayesian Statistical Approaches

 How Much Protein is Optimal Post-Exercise

-- \(P(H)\) is the probability of the hypothesis before the data is observed (the prior probability).
+• \(P(H)\) is the probability of the hypothesis before the data are observed (the prior probability).
 Think of this as how likely you think the result is before you see the data.

 Interpreting a Bayesian Analysis

-There is no p-value in either case.
-Here we are reporting either a Bayes Factor or a posterior probability (or both).
-For standardization, Bayes Factors are classified in several ways, for example by (Lee and Wagenmakers 2014) as:
+There are no p-values in either case.
+Here we are reporting either a Bayes factor or a posterior probability (or both).
+For standardization, Bayes factors are classified in several ways — the table below follows the conventions of (Lee and Wagenmakers 2014).
+Because BF is symmetric (BF₁₂ = 1/BF₂₁), the same scale applies in both directions:

 How Does a Bayes Factor Affect Posterior Probability